 Give them a good old-fashioned roast

 Works best for: people you know well, and people you don't know well but want to put on blast anyway

-However, using jokes to call out bad behavior can sometimes make your mate think that their behavior is just a bit of 'banter' and isn't actually harmful.
+However, using jokes to call out bad behaviour can sometimes make your mate think that their behaviour is just a bit of 'banter' and isn't actually harmful.
 So if there’s someone in your life you’re doing this with often, you might want to try using another method in this article.